-Ward, a Republican, was the representative for New York's 27th congressional district from 1865 to 1871.
+Ward was the representative for New York’s 27th congressional district and was a Republican.
+He served from 1865 to 1871.

 From Dec 1865 to Mar 1871, Ward missed 556 of 1,964 roll call votes, which is 28.3%.
 This is on par with the median of 25.2% among the lifetime records of representatives serving in Mar 1871.
 The chart below reports missed votes over time.